exercise or train at least once a week

-This variable covers the person's own perception of the main activity on the date of interview.
-This differs from the ILO definition, which has a predefined classification of economic status.
+This variable covers the person's own perception of the main activity on the date of the interview.
+This differs from the definition of ILO (International Labour Organization), which has a predefined classification of economic status.

 Student, pupil, further training, unpaid work experience: includes persons in vocational training and military service